Jsos17/Classic-crypto/documentation/Viikkoraportti-6.md

     mathematical finance also known as quantitative finance is a field of applied mathematics concerned with mathematical modeling of financial markets generally mathematical finance will derive and extend the mathematical or numerical models without necessarily establishing a link to financial theory taking observed market prices as input mathematical consistency is required not compatibility with economic theory thus for example while a financial economist might study the structural reasons why a company may havea certain share price a financial mathematician may take the share price as a given and attempt to use stochastic calculus to obtain the corresponding value of derivatives of the stock

-Tämän esimerkin tarkoitus on siis havainnollistaa miten Vigenere salauksia voi yrittää murtaa ohjelman kautta, eikä niinkään väittää että salaus löydetään yhtä helposti joka kerta.
+Tämän esimerkin tarkoitus on siis havainnollistaa miten Vigenere salauksia voi yrittää murtaa ohjelman kautta, eikä niinkään väittää että salaus löydetään yhtä helposti ja vaivattomasti joka kerta.

 ## Mitä opin tällä viikolla